If you don’t pay your water bill

 For help with paying water bills, see Help with paying water bills.

-For more about the schemes run by water companies to help you clear debt, see Water UK.
+For more about the schemes run by water companies to help you clear debt, see the Consumer Council for Water’s website.

 For more about Watersure, see Watersure scheme to help pay water bills.